orionprotocol/sdk/docs/INTEGRATION.md

   assetIn: "ORN", // What user selected as input asset
   assetOut: "USDT", // What user selected as output asset
   feeAsset: "ORN", // What user selected as fee asset (that we got from previous step)
-  amount: 23.89045345, // How much user want to spend (because we specified "exactSpend" in "type" param)
+  amount: 23.89045345, // How much user wants to spend (because we specified "exactSpend" in "type" param)
   options: {
     instantSettlement: true, // Set true to ensure that funds can be instantly transferred to wallet (otherwise, there is a possibility of receiving funds to the balance of the exchange contract)
     poolOnly: false, // Please read note below